 The PGPT helps us identify the length of the full ROM to be dumped, so to get it, we’ll repeat step 2, this time, however, we’ll be changing the region while the start and length remain the same.

-- On SP flash tool readback tab, double-click on the property you added earlier.
+- On the SP flash tool readback tab, double-click on the property you added earlier.
 And in the popup, choose the unprocessed ROM folder and name the file PGPT and click save.

 - Now, on the readback block address change the region to EMMC_USER and enter the start address and length from step 2 and click ok.